 About BC CAHS

-Our main analytical laboratory is equipped with state-of-the-art, specialized equipment allowing for a wide range of biochemical, molecular, and microscopic analysis.
+Our main analytical laboratory is equipped with state-of-the-art, specialized equipment allowing for a wide range of biochemical, molecular, and microscopic analyses.
 Our staff base is composed of highly qualified and skilled professionals with post-secondary degrees and training.
-The average staff has been with BC CAHS for 7 years.
+We have on-going training for our staff to keep them current in their work.
+The average staff has been with BC CAHS for 6 years.

 We maintain our quality of lab services in part through ISO/IEC 17025 2017 accreditation (as approved on October 24, 2019) and via internal and external audits.
 We practice proficiency through exchange of materials for testing between labs and adhere to international laboratory standards.
 We are recognized by the Canadian Food Inspection Agency (CFIA) as a Level 2 (AQC2) Aquatics Containment Facility and are authorized by the US Fish and Wildlife Service for Title 50 (pathogen control for exports).
 All diagnostic and investigative work is controlled by Standard Operating Procedures.